Back to all posts

 You’ve probably heard of push-connect fittings, often known by the brand name SharkBite.
 These fittings are incredibly DIY-friendly and can make the job go much faster.
 They work by using a ring of metal teeth to grip the pipe and an O-ring to create a watertight seal.
 The key to success with these is a clean, smooth, and perfectly round pipe.
 When you slide the fitting on, make sure to push it all the way onto the pipe until it clicks or stops firmly.
 This ensures it’s fully seated and properly sealed.
 While they are very convenient, some plumbers prefer the long-term reliability of a traditional compression fitting, so it’s good to know you have choices.

-Essential Safety Gear You Can’t Skip
+Safety Gear You Absolutely Need

 This part is non-negotiable.
 Plumbing work can present unexpected hazards, so protecting yourself is your top priority.
 At a minimum, you must always wear gloves and eye protection.
 Copper pipes can have sharp edges after being cut, and you don’t want any debris or stray water droplets getting in your eyes.
 Even though we aren’t using a torch for this project, it’s a good habit to keep a fire extinguisher nearby whenever you’re doing home repairs.
 You never know what you might run into.
 Taking a few moments to prioritize safety can prevent a simple repair from turning into a plumbing emergency.